xxxyyyzzz63/ds301-project-group25/notebooks/README.md

 - the integrated Week 4 explanation-chain style detector workflow (LangChain `RunnableLambda` chain)
 - the Week 5 evaluation and subgroup analysis
 - an updated final detector trained on a more diversified AI-generated review dataset
-- a Milestone 3 dataset audit, a clean retrain on a label-wise deduplicated split, and a hybrid stylometry + TF-IDF stress test
+- a dataset audit, a clean retrain on a label-wise deduplicated split, and a hybrid stylometry + TF-IDF stress test
 - a reusable `FinalReviewDetector` Python class for testing chat-style review inputs
 - an end-to-end demo notebook (`notebooks/final_demo.ipynb`)